Heckler & Koch MP5: MP5

-Naval variant of the MP5, introduced in 1986 to meet a United States Navy request for a submachine gun effective aboard ships and in low-light conditions.
-It is essentially an MP5A3 with a retractable stock, "Navy 2-Round Burst" trigger group, tritium illuminated sights, and a custom "3-Lug" muzzle derivative for mounting a stainless steel suppressor produced by Knight's Armament Company (KAC).
+Navy variant of the MP5, introduced in 1986 to meet a United States Navy request for a submachine gun effective aboard ships and in low-light conditions.
+It is essentially an MP5A3 with a standard A3 retractable stock, "Navy Trigger" group (NT) which is a select-fire (fully-automatic) trigger group which excludes burst mode but features ambidextrous selectors, tritium illuminated sights, and additional 1/2 x 32 threading forward of the "3-Lug" muzzle device, intended for mounting a stainless steel suppressor produced by Knight's Armament Company (KAC).